-The Pololu Simple Motor Controllers are versatile, general-purpose motor controllers for brushed, DC motors.
-A wide operating range of up to 5.5-40V and the ability to deliver up to several hundred Watts in a small form factor make these controllers suitable for many motor control applications.
-With a variety of supported interfaces-USB for direct connection to a computer, TTL serial for use with embedded systems, RC hobby servo pulses for use as an RC-controlled electronic speed control (ESC), and analog voltages for use with a potentiometer or analog joystick-and a wide array of configurable settings, these motor controllers make it easy to add basic control of brushed DC motors to a variety of projects.
-Although this motor controller has many more features than competing products, a free configuration utility (for Windows 10, 8, 7, Vista, Windows XP, and Linux) simplifies initial setup of the device and allows for in-system testing and monitoring of the controller via USB.
+The second-generation G2 Simple Motor Controllers are versatile, general-purpose motor controllers for brushed, DC motors.
+Wide operating voltage ranges and the ability to deliver up to several hundred Watts in a small form factor make these controllers suitable for many motor control applications.
+With a variety of supported interfaces-USB for direct connection to a computer, TTL serial and I2C for use with embedded systems, RC hobby servo pulses for use as an RC-controlled electronic speed control (ESC), and analog voltages for use with a potentiometer or analog joystick-and a wide array of configurable settings, these motor controllers make it easy to add basic control of brushed DC motors to a variety of projects.
+A free configuration utility for Windows simplifies initial setup of the device and allows for in-system testing and monitoring of the controller via USB.